intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/hadoop.md

 # Hadoop/YARN User Guide

-Hadoop version: Hadoop >= 2.7 or CDH 5.X.
-Hadoop 3.X or CHD 6.X have not been tested and currently not supported.
+Hadoop version: Hadoop >= 2.7 or [CDH](https://www.cloudera.com/products/open-source/apache-hadoop/key-cdh-components.html) 5.X.
+Hadoop 3.X or CDH 6.X have not been tested and thus currently not supported.

 ---